-As navigation with electronic charts becomes more commonplace, there has been an increasing trend by shallow draft vessels navigating within the confines of the federally maintained channel.
-Whether for ease of navigation, or the mistaken belief that navigating outside the dashed lines on the chart borders on negligence, this trend causes more close quarter situations with deep draft ships and is a hazard to safe navigation.
+As navigation with electronic charts became more commonplace, there was an increasing trend of shallow draft vessels navigating within the confines of the federally maintained channel.
+Whether for ease of navigation, or the mistaken belief that navigating outside the dashed lines on the chart borders on negligence, this causes more close quarter situations with deep draft ships and is a hazard to safe navigation.
+While this trend doesn't seem to be increasing, it is still a continuous safety issue.